 Want the latest Children's National news and stories as they happen?
 Sign up to get our News & Events releases by email.

-The Child Development Clinic at Children's National Health System evaluates more than 1,500 children each year from birth to 4 years of age with developmental concerns.
+The Child Development Program at Children's National Health System evaluates more than 1,500 children each year from birth to 4 years of age with developmental concerns.